 Quinoa Corn Salad is a fresh, flavor-packed mix of quinoa, corn, avocado, black beans, and cilantro with a delicious chipotle-lime dressing.

-I was craving Mexican Street Corn Pasta Salad but wanted more protein, so I made this!
-Quinoa is not only tasty but also one of my favorite ways to add plant-based protein—that’s why I use it in so many salads.
+I was seriously craving Mexican Street Corn Pasta Salad, but I wanted something with more protein, so I made this!
+Quinoa to the rescue.
+It’s one of my favorite ways to add plant-based protein, and I use it in so many salads because it’s filling, tasty, and goes with just about everything.

 Quinoa Corn Salad Ingredients